OAI/OpenAPI-Specification/guidelines/v2.0/EXTENSIONS.md

 }
 ```

-This could be used by corresponding tooling that builds apis.json files for swagger definitions, the advantage being that all metadata
+This could be used by corresponding tooling that builds apis.json files for OpenAPI definitions, the advantage being that all metadata
-for a Swagger API is within one definition instead of spread out amongst multiple files.
+for the API is within one definition instead of spread out amongst multiple files.

 Another (simplified) example could be how to specify a [JWE encryption](http://hdknr.github.io/docs/identity/jwe.html) policy to parameters,
  for example as follows: